 Some studies link SIBO and other digestive issues (such as IBS) to physical and emotional stress.
 Stress reduces gastric acid production.
 Since low stomach acid is one of the causes of SIBO, it's widely accepted that stress may be a potential contributor to SIBO symptoms.

-If you believe you're suffering from SIBO, take steps to reduce the stressors in your life:
+If you believe you suffer from SIBO, take steps to reduce the stressors in your life:

 - Ask for help vs. taking on undue stresses